dustinhayes/JS-Unplugged/README.md

 func();
 ```

-At a low level the example above is equivalent to the following example.
+At a lower level the example above is equivalent to the following example.

 ```javascript
 var func = function () {